 Financial Settlement Court Procedure

 If the terms of financial settlement cannot be agreed through negotiations, round table meetings, Collaborative Law or Mediation either party to Matrimonial Proceedings can apply to the Court by making an application for a Financial Order.
-There is a duty on parties to consider mediation before making any such Application and any Applicant will be asked by the Court to confirm that they have attended at a Mediation Information and Assessment Meeting in most cases.
+There is a duty on parties to consider mediation before making any such Application and any Applicant will be asked by the Court to confirm that they have attended at a Mediation Information and Assessment Meeting (MIAM) in most cases.
 The Court may adjourn Proceedings for mediation if appropriate.

 Stage 1

-To start Court Proceedings an Application known as a “Form A” has to be sent to the Court together with the fee (currently £240).
+To start Court Proceedings an Application known as a “Form A” has to be sent to the Family Court together with the fee (currently £255).
 The Court will then provide notification of the first Court appointment, the First Directions Appointment (FDA).
 This will be some 12-16 weeks from the date of issuing the Application.

 Five weeks before the FDA both parties must send to the Court and exchange financial forms known as Form E’s.
 In addition, certain documents need to be attached to the Form E including, where applicable;